athertahir/deep-learning-time-series-forecasting/chapter_08/Lab4.md

 #### Next

-In the next lesson, you will discover how to develop Recurrent Neural Network models for time
+In the next lab, you will discover how to develop Recurrent Neural Network models for time

 series forecasting.